1. Cultural policy system

 Hungary is also party to the Memory of the World Register.
 In 2015, the 7th Hungarian item was added to the Memory of the World Register.

-The Structural Funds of the European Union finance a considerable number of cultural heritage projects, with the largest amounts going to built heritage restoration and upgrading.
+The Structural Funds of the European Union finance a considerable number of cultural heritage projects, the largest amounts going to built heritage restoration and upgrading.

-Hungarian operations have been active in applying for European cultural grants since Culture 2000.
+Hungarian operations have been active at applying for European cultural grants ever since Culture 2000.
 In the latest seven-year period they coordinated 12 Creative Europe projects and participated in about 70 more.
 Winners can get matching funding from the National Cultural Fund (NKA) to cover part or all of their own contribution.

 Hungary also takes part in the cultural co-operation programme of the Visegrad Fund, as well as of the Central European Initiative and the EU strategy for the Danube Region.